sous-chefs/kafka/README.md

 # Known bugs & limitations
 * No support for Ubuntu/Debian.
-* Not tested with other RHEL distributions (Fedora/Amazon/etc).
+* Not tested with all other RHEL distributions.
 * No support for per-topic overrides for ``node[:kafka][:log][:flush_interval_ms]``.
 * Not sure if all configuration parameters for Kafka are supported at this time.